CORE COMPETENCY 5: Assessing Student Learning

 Student Learning Challenge: When encountering complex philosophical arguments, especially in dialogical formats, students struggle to follow the main lines of argumentation.

 Description of Project and Method: “Mapping Dialogues” is a project response to the challenge students have with following and identifying the main arguments, objections, and conclusions in a philosophical dialogue.
 Mind-mapping is a lesser-known teaching and learning method that prompts students to visually connect ideas with lines, circles, and other images in a way that makes the most sense to the student.
-Emerging scholarship on the method have shown it has great potential to improve student learning, particularly when needing to comprehend complex, abstract concepts.
+Emerging scholarship on the method has shown it has great potential to improve student learning, particularly when needing to comprehend complex, abstract concepts (see sources below).
 Here are two examples I produced on the topic for the class I taught:

 I worked with my faculty mentor, Dr. Katz, to settle on testing the utility of mind-mapping in an undergraduate philosophy course.
 The student learning objectives were: 1) to improve their overall understanding of the philosophical dialogue Lysis, 2) to be able to identify the dialogue’s arguments, objections, and conclusions, and 3) to note the transitions between one set of arguments/objections/conclusions to another.
 The project occurred in three main stages (after initial planning).
 First, I designed and sent a pre-assessment in which I asked students to evaluate their level of comfort following philosophical arguments and their degree of comprehension of the assigned reading, Socrates’s Lysis.